 Replacement planning encourages promotions only in a field of specialization.
-Succession planning, on the other hand, encourages managers across all verticals to consider talent irrespective of the department, as a possible successor to all positions that are immediately above them.
+On the other hand, succession planning encourages managers across all verticals to consider talent irrespective of the department as a possible successor to all positions that are immediately above them.
 Talent pools, thus, can be identified beneath every “level” of the organization chart.
 However, they aren’t tied to any specific position at the immediately following level.

 If the talent pool is implemented successfully, the company will have several internal candidates ready to take up the challenge.

 Both replacement and succession planning are important for any company.
 But while succession planning is a more systematic way to fill up open positions, replacement planning addresses the more ad-hoc needs.
-Building up of a talent pool is the most important part of replacement planning where there are a number of options to choose from.
+Building up a talent pool is the most important part of replacement planning, where there are many to choose from.
 But at the same time, a temporary or non-permanent filling up can be of a long-term nature.
-However, that happens only by a chance.
+However, that happens only by chance.
 A company is unlikely to ask a person to vacate the position after he/she has been appointed to it.